Pickardss/Code23_Works/README.md

 # Simple_Works

-I wrote these codes during code23 artificial intelligence and data science education.
+I wrote these codes during code23 artificial intelligence and data science course.
 These are simple examples for AI.